-Jenny Lin is Director of the MA in Curatorial Practices and the Public Sphere and Associate Professor of Critical Studies at USC’s Roski School of Art and Design.
-As a scholar, writer, and curator, Professor Lin explores relations between twentieth and twenty-first century art and design and social phenomena such as urbanization, globalization, and decolonization.
-Her first book, Above sea: Contemporary art, urban culture and the fashioning of global Shanghai (Manchester University Press, 2019), intervenes into global contemporary art discourse through a cross-cultural study of art, architecture, fashion, and film created in and about cosmopolitan Shanghai.
-She is currently writing a new book, Another Beautiful Country: Moving Images by Chinese American Artists, and curating a related exhibition scheduled to open at USC’s Pacific Asia Museum in 2023.
-Professor Lin’s writings about various topics (e.g., contemporary Asian and Asian American art, cultural revolution, queer video installation, Chinese-Italian art/fashion exchanges, design in Silicon Valley) have appeared in Art Margins, Shanghai Culture, Frieze, Flash Art, X-TRA, and anthologies such as Fandom as Methodology, Participatory Urbanisms, Companion to Urban Imaginaries, Cities of Light, and Aesthetics of Gentrification.
-Her research has been supported by numerous fellowships and grants, including from the UC Pacific Rim Research Program, Confucius Institute, US Department of Education, and Center for Asian and Pacific Studies.
-Professor Lin has extensive curatorial and studio experience, having worked at the Museum of Contemporary Art, Los Angeles and with artists and galleries in Shanghai since the early 2000s.
+Jenny Lin is Director of the MA Program in Curatorial Practices and the Public Sphere and Associate Professor of Critical Studies in USC’s Roski School of Art and Design.
+As an art historian, writer, and curator, Professor Lin explores relations between modern and contemporary art and design and social phenomena such as urbanization and globalization.
+Her first book, Above Sea: Contemporary Art, Urban Culture, and the Fashioning of Global Shanghai (Manchester University Press, 2019), investigates art, architecture, fashion, and film created in and about cosmopolitan Shanghai.
+She is currently writing a new book, Another Beautiful Country: Moving Images by Chinese American Artists, while curating an exhibition of the same title at USC’s Pacific Asia Museum.
+Professor Lin is conducting further research towards another book, The Global/Art Fashion System: New Silk Roads through China, Italy, and the United States, an exploration of international art and fashion exchanges that illuminate geopolitical dynamics and cross-cultural collaborations.
+Her art criticism and essays about varied topics (e.g., contemporary Asian and Asian American art, cultural revolution, queer feminist video installation, transnational art/fashion hybrids, public art and counter-monuments, design in Silicon Valley) have appeared in Art Margins, Shanghai Culture, Frieze, Flash Art, X-TRA, Konturen, ArtReview, and anthologies including Fandom as Methodology, Participatory Urbanisms, Companion to Urban Imaginaries, Cities of Light, and Aesthetics of Gentrification.
+Professor Lin’s research has been supported by numerous fellowships and grants, including from the UC Pacific Rim Research Program, Confucius Institute, US Department of Education, and Center for Asian and Pacific Studies.
+She has been invited to lecture and read her writings (which span art history, cultural studies, and poetry) around the world, including, most recently, at the National Gallery of Art in Washington, DC, University of Oxford, and the Poetry Foundation.
+Professor Lin is affiliated faculty in Art History and the East Asian Studies Center at USC, where she has organized intercultural conferences, exhibitions, film screenings and performance art events, such as “Love, Lust, Caution: A Centennial Celebration of the Art and Life of Eileen Chang,” “Ku’er Worlds: Queering Art and Identity in Chinese American Art and Film,” “Live Artists Live: Sings of Freedom,” and “Taipei Night at USC Pacific Asia Museum.”
+Professor Lin has extensive curatorial and studio art experience, having worked at the Museum of Contemporary Art, Los Angeles and with artists and galleries in Shanghai since the early 2000s.
 In 2016, she published a catalogue for her exhibition Picturing Global China, which received a Typography Award from Communication Arts.
-Professor Lin received her MA and PhD in Art History from the University of California, Los Angeles, and BA in Architectural Studies and Italian Studies from Brown University.
+Professor Lin holds her MA and PhD in Art History from the University of California, Los Angeles, and BA in Architectural Studies and Italian Studies from Brown University.